 No Roads Expeditions are extremely fortunate to have Connaissance De Ceylan as our in country partners.
 Through a strong family connection of Stewart's, a bond has been created between these two companies that share similar values in relation to the environment, creating sustainable eco-tourism and supporting local economies.

-Your hosts are hand picked, carefully trained local Sri Lankan guides and drivers, who are passionate about creating great memories for guests and extremely proud of their amazing country.
-On occasions, Stewart and Peter will host an expeditions and these are clearly identified next to the expedition dates.
+Your guided tour hosts and drivers are hand picked, carefully trained local Sri Lankans who are passionate about creating great memories for guests and extremely proud of their amazing country.
+On occasions, Stewart and Peter will host and guide an expedition and these are clearly identified next to the expedition dates.

 "Taste the Spirit of Adventure"

 - Push bike ride through the Ancient Ruins at Polonnaruwa